cheestov/2023SpringNotes/To-Do.md

 - [ ] Pwad 272: Write as much of paper as humanly possible Cat, you haveto finish it today.
 - [ ] Pwad 272: do mcmahan reading from lecture
 - [ ] Files&databses: do whatever the shit is
-Thursday 3/02:
+- [ ] also watch lecture from tuesday for files and databasese ugh Thursday 3/02:
 Friday 3/03:
 Saturday 3/04: